OUR PROGRAMS

 AEC receives large bi-monthly clothing donations from the Church Mouse Thrift Shop on Hilton Head Island.
 These generous contributions include gently used, clean clothing for infants, children, and adults.
 The items are distributed through AEC’s food pantries and rotated among several Jasper County housing communities to ensure fair access.

-Thanks to The Church Mouse’s long-standing partnership and commitment to Jasper County, AEC has provided free clothing to hundreds of low-income households.
+Thanks to The Church Mouse’s long-standing partnership and commitment to Jasper County, AEC provides free clothing to hundreds of low-income households.
 If you or someone you know is in need of gently used clothing, please contact AEC at pw.aec@yahoo.com.

 Legal Services